Top Gun: Locations

 The San Diego restaurant and bar Kansas City Barbeque served as a filming location for two scenes shot in July 1985.
 The first scene features Goose and Maverick singing "Great Balls of Fire" while seated at the piano.
 The final scene, where "You've Lost That Lovin' Feelin' can be heard on the restaurant's Wurlitzer jukebox, was also filmed at the restaurant.
 Both scenes were filmed consecutively.
 After the release of the movie, the restaurant went on to collect a significant amount of memorabilia from the motion picture until a kitchen fire on June 26, 2008, destroyed much of the restaurant.
 Some memorabilia and props, including the original piano used in the film, survived the fire, and the restaurant re-opened in November 2008.

-In 1985, Paramount Pictures rented the Graves House, now commonly called the Top Gun House, a historic San Diego Folk Victorian/Queen Anne cottage located at 102 North Pacific Street, and used it as the home for Charlotte 'Charlie' Blackwood.
+In 1985, Paramount Pictures rented the Graves House, now commonly called the Top Gun House, a historic Oceanside Folk Victorian/Queen Anne cottage located at 102 North Pacific Street, and used it as the home of Charlotte 'Charlie' Blackwood.
 Charlie's backyard scenes were filmed at another house located at 112 First Street (Seagaze Drive) that was behind The Graves House.
 In May 2020, The Graves House was relocated and later renovated into a pie shop called High Pie located at 250 North Pacific Street.